 FEBRUARY: Film new Honda advert in LA

-CHRIS: We flew to Los Angeles to do an advert for those wacky Honda people.
+CHRIS: We flew to Los Angeles to do a second load of adverts for those wacky Honda people.
+The first ones had been filmed in a studio in Japan, but these second ones were filmed in LA because they thought those streets looked English.
 I spent most of the time watching Mike squirt tomato sauce in a girl’s face.
 This was considered the funniest part of the advert by the Japanese.
 The girl had nine costumes in order to make sure we got it right.

 CARL: We were told that if we did these ad we’d be really big overseas.
 But it’s the same as it is here – people see you on ads and think you’re a wanker.

 CHRIS: We should have made much more money out of it too.

 Appear on Top Of The Pops with Cardiac Arrest, wearing the same black suits as in the video.

 CARL (speaking in 1982): Now I’m trying to write more with video in mind.
 It can sharpen your focus, make things easier to describe and actually write what you’re trying to say.
 I mean, there’s loads of records I’ve heard that have loads of different meanings or different interpretations, like 2HB by Roxy Music… I only just found out it’s about Humphrey Bogart and now it all makes sense.